Shivi1112/HAIL/README.md

 _mimic_dir_: Directory that contains unpacked NOTEEVENTS.csv, ADMISSIONS.csv, DIAGNOSES_ICD.csv and PROCEDURES_ICD.csv

-run convert_para_to_csv.py
-then run model.py
 _save_dir_: Any directory to save the data

 _admission_only_: True=Create simulated Admission Notes, False=Keep complete Discharge Summaries

-run convert_para_to_csv.py
+_run convert_para_to_csv.py

-then run model.py
+_then run model.py

-Apply these scripts accordingly for the other outcome tasks:
+_Apply these scripts accordingly for the other outcome tasks:

 **Length-of-Stay** (los/los.py),